ArtskydJ/josephdykstra.com/content/resume.md

 <!--
 2015-04-06 through 2020-04-24
+started as a "IT Technical Support Engineer" left as a "" (I forget)
 -->

-I am currently working for FACTS SIS on the [SIS](https://factsmgt.com/administration/student-information-system/)(Student Information System) product.
-Schools use the SIS for Admissions, Attendance, Communication, Health Info, Gradebooks, Report Cards, Class Scheduling, Staff/Student/Family Info, Transcripts, and more.
+I worked for FACTS SIS on the [Student Information System (SIS)](https://factsmgt.com/administration/student-information-system/).
+School admins and teachers use the SIS for Admissions, Attendance, Communication, Health Info, Gradebooks, Report Cards, Class Scheduling, Staff/Student/Family Info, Transcripts, and more.

-I work with a team to fix issues that clients have, and develop new features or new projects for thousands of schools.
-I ship code regularly, and I enjoy helping my fellow team members.
+I worked with a team to fix issues that clients had, and developed new features or new projects for thousands of schools.
+I regularly shipped code, and enjoyed helping my fellow team members.

 </div>
 <div class="avoid-break">